 Thanks so much for dropping by.
-Please check out our newest mystery - Murder Doubles Back
+Please check out our newest mystery - Mind Over Murder

 .
 It's available in both e-book and trade paperback formats at Amazon.
-It's also available in e-book format at BN.com and Smashword.
-Also note that the third editions of Murder Off the Books
+It's also available in e-book format at BN.com and Smashwords.
+Murder Off the Books

 Stand-alone mystery, Zoned for Murder

 , is available as both an e-book and trade paperback.

 Short stories - Riley Come Home

 are available in e-book formats at Amazon, Barnes & Noble, and Smashwords.
 These short stories feature the characters from Murder Off the Books

 In October of 2010 we launched the Brianna Sullivan Mysteries e-book series featuring a reluctant psychic stuck in Lottawatah, a small Oklahoma town.
 So far we've published 11 volumes - I Try Not to Drive Past Cemeteries

 , The Dog Days of Summer in Lottawatah